jakearchibald/idb/README.md

 ## `idb`

 This is your entry point to the API.
 It's exposed to the global scope unless you're using a module system such as browserify, in which case it's the exported object.
+If you are using native ES modules, the functions are provided as individual exports, so you can `import * as idb from 'idb'` or `import { openDb, deleteDb } from 'idb'`.

-### `idb.open(name, version, upgradeCallback)`
+### `idb.openDb(name, version, upgradeCallback)`

 This method returns a promise that resolves to a `DB`.